 Enter the U.S. Green Building Council’s LEED for Cities and Communities rating system.
 The King Salman Energy Park (SPARK) is a new megaproject being developed by Saudi Aramco in the Kingdom of Saudi Arabia that has just achieved LEED for Cities precertification.
 This rating system helps cities and communities to develop responsible, sustainable and specific plans for natural systems, energy, water, waste, transportation and many other factors that contribute to quality of life.
-By achieving precertification under LEED v4.1 for Cities and Communities: Plan and Design ahead of full certification, the project will share key project details and planning initiatives throughout the development process.
+By achieving precertification under LEED v4.1 for Cities and Communities: Plan and Design ahead of full certification — the first industrial city in the world to do so — the project will share key project details and planning initiatives throughout the development process.

 SPARK has been designed for efficient and sustainable operations in an integrated world-class energy hub.
 SPARK will be a fully integrated city.
 It is master planned to seamlessly intertwine an industrial area, dry port and logistics zone, with vibrant residential, educational, and commercial areas.By using an integrative planning and design process, sustainability is embedded in its development from the very first planning phases all the way through completion and management of the project.

 To achieve this certification, the city will prioritize green space, light pollution reduction, resilience, access to quality transit, access to clean drinking water and sanitation services, stormwater and wastewater management, economic growth, social infrastructure and more.

 In addition, SPARK has committed to provide upcoming projects in the planned city with accelerated review of their projects if they’re seeking LEED certification.
 Integrated sustainability measures like this allow for even more positive outcomes for the environment and people.